 In 1967 while living in Cleveland, I converted a BMW to being powered by a 4-cylinder VW engine.
 I planned to take it to Europe and ride it.

-I finished it late in the year and had no way to test it out in Cleveland’s rotten winter weather.
+I finished it late in the year and could not test it in Cleveland’s rotten winter weather.

-I took it to California because it was possible to ride year round.
-I wanted to learn what would break so I could fix any mistakes before taking it to Europe.
+I took it to California because it was possible to ride year-round.
+I wanted to learn what would break to fix any mistakes before taking it to Europe.